Gridrand/RimGui/README.md

 **Customizable**
 - Easily tweak various parameters to fit your needs.
-- You can also create custom widgets from scratch.
 - You can even render freely from the triangle mesh level for complete control.

 **Cross-platform Support**